nstbayless/alien-soldier-6-button/README.md

 - You can now perform the "Counter Force" parry manoeuvre by pressing Y. (Double-tap B no longer parries in 6-button mode.)
 - You can now toggle shoot modes by pressing X or Mode at any time.
 (Down+A no longer swaps shoot mode in 6-button mode.)
 - The new controls are displayed in the "control test" screen, assuming a 6-button controller is inserted.
 - On the password input screen, pressing up now increments the number and down decrements.
+Furthermore, A, B, or C can now all be used to confirm password.
 - Bypasses internal checksum verification and region lock.

 ## Variants